-- 1) be better equipped to properly interpret the Scriptures; - 2) have a greater understanding of biblical theology and its application to the lives to the lives of church members; - 3) be able to demonstrate a great understanding of the basic principles of grammar and syntax of the original biblical languages; - 4) have a greater competency to begin vocational ministry.
+- 1) be better equipped to properly interpret the Scriptures; - 2) have a greater understanding of biblical theology and its application to the lives to the lives of church members: - 3) be able to demonstrate a great understanding of the basic principles of grammar and syntax of the original biblical languages; - 4) have a greater competency to begin vocational ministry.

-• Biblical and Theological Studies 12 sem. hrs. • Biblical Language 6 sem. hrs. • Professional Studies Electives 12 sem. hrs. • GB 490 BTh Essay 2 sem. hrs.
+Biblical and Theological Studies

+Biblical Language

+Professional Studies Electives

+GB 490 BTh Essay

+12 sem. hrs.

+2 sem. hrs.